nasa/giant/documentation/sphinx/tutorial/opnav.rst

 The Vesta approach OpNavs only include images where Vesta is resolved (> 5 pixels in apparent diameter) thus we will only be using cross-correlation and only need to worry about settings for the :class:`.XCorrCenterFinding` class.
-In particular, we only really care about the ``grid_size`` and ``denoise_image`` settings.
+In particular, we only really care about the ``grid_size`` and ``search_region`` settings.
 The ``grid_size`` setting specifies the number of rays we want to use to estimate the brightness in each pixel.
 GIANT always assumes a square grid and this number specifies the length of the sides.
 Therefore, if you specify a grid-size of 9, then you will use a 9x9 grid of rays for each pixel (which quickly adds up to a lot of rays).
 Because the body gets pretty large for our last day of OpNavs we are going to process, we'll only use a ``grid_size`` of 3 pixels, which creates a 3x3 grid of rays for each pixel.
-The ``denoise_image`` flag specifies whether we want to attempt to decrease the noise in the image using a Gaussian Smoothing technique.
-Whether you set this flag to true or not depends on how noisey the images are.
-In general though, it is good to set this to ``True``.
-We can also use the ``search_region`` setting to restrict how many pixels around the predicted location we should look for the correlation peak.
+The ``search_region`` setting restricts how many pixels around the predicted location we should look for the correlation peak.
 This can be useful for images where the target is smaller in the field of view to ensure that we don't get any false positives due to noise.

-The ``brdf`` keyword argument to the :class:`RelativeOpNav` class specifies the function that will convert viewing geometry (observation vector, illumination vector, surface normal, surface albedo) into a brightness value.
-GIANT has a number of BRDFs available in the :mod:`.illumination` sub-module and in this case we'll use the familiar :class:`.McEwenIllumination` BRDF.
+The ``save_templates`` keyword argument to the :class:`RelativeOpNav` class specifies that we want to save off the intermediate templates used in cross correlation for later analysis.

 .. code::

     # define the RelativeOpNav instance
     # define the settings for the portions of Relnav
-    xcorr_kwargs = {"grid_size": 3, "denoise_image": True,
-                    'search_region': 50}
+    xcorr_options = XCorrCenterFindingOptions(grid_size=3, search_region=50)

     relnav = RelativeOpNav(camera, opnav_scene,
-                           xcorr_kwargs=xcorr_kwargs,
-                           brdf=McEwenIllumination(),
+                           cross_correlation_options=xcorr_options,
                            save_templates=True)

 With the RelNav instance defined, we can now extract the observables, which take the form of observed pixel locations of